Proton-transfer-reaction mass spectrometry: Air quality analysis

 In Fig. 3 a mass spectrum of air inside a laboratory (obtained with a time-of-flight (TOF) based PTR-MS instrument), is shown.
 The peaks on m/z 19, 37 and 55 (and their isotopes) represent the reagent ions (H3O+) and their clusters.
 On m/z 30 and 32 NO+ and O2+, which are both impurities originating from the ion source, appear.
 All other peaks correspond to compounds present in typical laboratory air (e.g. high intensity of protonated acetone on m/z 59).
 If one takes into account that virtually all peaks visible in Fig. 3 are in fact double, triple or multiple peaks (isobaric compounds) it becomes obvious that for PTR-MS instruments selectivity is at least as important as sensitivity, especially when complex samples / compositions are analyzed.
 One methods for improving the selectivity is high mass resolution.
 When the PTR source is coupled to a high resolution mass spectrometer isobaric compounds can be distinguished and substances can be identified via their exact mass.
-Some PTR-MS instruments are despite of the lack of a mass filter between the ion source and the drift tube capable of switching the reagent ions (e.g. to NO+ or O2+).
+Some PTR-MS instruments are, despite the lack of a mass filter between the ion source and the drift tube, capable of switching the reagent ions (e.g. to NO+ or O2+).
 With the additional information obtained by using different reagent ions a much higher level of selectivity can be reached, e.g. some isomeric molecules can be distinguished.